All You Need to Know About the Nursing Symbol: A Deep Dive into Its Meaning and History

 - The Nurses’ Cap: Once a standard part of the nursing uniform, the nurses’ cap represented discipline and nurses' professional identity.
 While it is no longer in use, it remains a powerful symbol of nursing's history.

 - The Nursing Pin: Awarded during the nursing pinning ceremony, this pin is a badge of honor that symbolizes a nurse's completion of their training and readiness to enter the profession.
-You can learn more about customizing your nursing pin here.
+You can learn more about customizing your nursing pin.

 The Caduceus: A Mistake